j105rob/USBDetector/README.md

 Usage
 ===========

-To Start:
+To Start:<br>
 `python detect.py`

-If the lights stay on after stopping the script use:
+If the lights stay on after stopping the script use:<br>
 `python lightsoff.py`

 Green LED = Plug in new USB